 There are several ways to comply with the graduated licensing laws and more information can be found at the Georgia Department of Driver Services (DDS).
 The Georgia Driver Education Committee was created along with Joshua’s Law to monitor teen driving and to track the success of the program.

-Atlanta car accident lawyer Charles Scholle has helped families through the often life-changing and tragic consequences of these motor vehicle crashes.
-Because teen car accidents can be very traumatic for the teen and their family, it is very important to seek the counsel of an experienced attorney with the sensitivity and skill to handle not only your legal case, but the suffering both teens and experience after a teen car crash.
+Atlanta car accident lawyers at Scholle Law, led by Charles Scholle, have helped families through the often life-changing and tragic consequences of these motor vehicle crashes.
+Because teen car accidents can be very traumatic for the teen and his or her family, it is very important to seek the counsel of an experienced attorney with the sensitivity and skill to handle not only your legal case, but the suffering both teens and experience after a teen car crash.

 Across the country and throughout Atlanta and Georgia, the statistics are alarming.
 Teen car accidents result in thousands of teen deaths and hundreds of thousands of teen car accident injuries.

 Most teen crashes happen in the teen driver’s first year of driving.
 And teen auto crashes are more likely to occur on Saturday and Sunday between 3 p.m. and midnight.
 It is very important that teens avoid the roads during these high-risk times.